smagurauskas/software-engineering/README.md

 # Software Engineering

-Material for Software Engineering lectures.
-Lecture material is based on jupyter notebooks, so some sort of editor is needed to view them effectively.
+Software Engineering lecture material.

+Material is in Jupyter Notebook format `ipynb`, because it allows to blend formatted code with the executable code. `ipynb` itself is a `json` format document, which is best read in an editor with dedicated support.
+Recommendation is to use VS Code with a few extensions as described in the section.

 ## Notebook usage